apache/couchdb-nano/README.md

 ### nano.db.follow(name, [params], [callback])

-Uses [Follow] to create a solid changes feed. please consult follow documentation for more information as this is a very complete API on it's own.
+Uses [Follow] to create a solid changes feed.
+Please consult `follow` documentation for more information as this is a very complete API on it's own:

 ``` js
 var feed = db.follow({since: "now"});